-The only way a business can thrive is by generating happy customers.
-But how do you know if your customers are satisfied?
+The only way a business can thrive is by generating happy customers, which is why you need to measure customer satisfaction.

 There are different approaches you can take to measure customer satisfaction.
 There’s no right or wrong here, but one thing is certain: rather than sticking to just one metric, it's better to combine different methods and techniques to gain a more accurate overview of customer happiness.